Do you have an opinion on how Michigan should handle PFAS? What about rising water rates, Line 5, water withdrawals, or invasive species?

 PANEL 2 - Toeing the Line: Weighing Line 5’s benefits and risks for Michigan

-- Andrea Pierce, chair of the Anishinaabek Caucus for the Michigan Democratic Party
+- Andrea Pierce, chair and founder, Anishinaabek Caucus - Michigan Democratic Party

-- James Clift, Great Lakes senior adviser for Michigan Department of Environment, Great Lakes, and Energy
+- James Clift, deputy director, Michigan Department of Environment, Great Lakes and Energy

-- Elise Matz, member of state of Michigan’s Utility Consumer Participation Board
+- Elise Matz, appointee, State of Michigan Utility Consumer Participation Board

 October 24: Drinking Water Summit - Grand Rapids